Skip to content

 • nag_days_after_release: wait this number of days (int) since the release before reminding users to check for an update.

-• nag_in_hundred: Whether to nag over a possible update is random, but this sets the probability in the form how many times (int) out of hundred starts the message is logged.
+• nag_in_hundred: Whether to nag over a possible update is random, but this sets the probability in the form how many times (int) out of a hundred starts the message is logged.
 Accordingly 100 means every time.

 • language_messages (optional): the language (en for English or de for German) of the messages logged by this.
 Defaults to English log messages.